LaboratorioBioinformatica/vHULK/README.md

 knowledge from new phages present in the environment as well as about their relationship with clinical relevant bacterial pathogens.

-Having this scenario in mind, we have developed v.HULK.
+Having this scenario in mind, we have developed vHULK.
 A user-friendly tool for prediction of phage hosts given their complete or partial genome in FASTA format.
 Our tool outputs an ensemble prediction at the genus or species level based on scores of four different neural network models.
 Each model was trained